CHC43215 Certificate IV in Alcohol and Other Drugs – Release 2

 It is recommended that learners complete a minimum of 80 hours of work placement while undertaking this course.

 genU Training has three Tuition fee levels.
 The fee you pay depends on whether you qualify for government subsidies.

 |Skills First Program (SFP) Concession||Skills First Program (SFP)||Fee For Service|

 This training is delivered with Victorian and Commonwealth Government funding for eligible individuals.
 We encourage students with a disability to access government subsidised training.
 There may also be other charges such as material or amenities fees.
 A genU Training staff member will assist you in determining your course fees and a statement of fees detailing all course charges will be provided prior to enrolment.

 Now, more than ever, the community sector needs you, to support the important work in Aged Care, Home and Community Care, Disability and Mental Health.
-In response to the current environment we are offering FREE COURSES* for the remainder of 2020, so there is no better time to study for a new career. *Until December 31st 2020, genU Training are offering eligible individuals free enrolments in a range of government funded courses.
+In response to the current environment we are offering FREE COURSES*, so there is no better time to study for a new career. genU Training are offering eligible individuals free enrolments in a range of government funded courses.
 Contact us today to find out more about eligibility.

 For full details of genU Training’s course fees please view our Fees & Charges page.

 |For information about upcoming courses in your area, please register your interest below|